-Falls are common events among nursing home residents with dementia or confusion (may be affected by medication), who forget or are unable to use the call bell.
-These residents often will get out of bed without assistance, or roll out of bed and hurt themselves.
+Falls are common events among nursing home residents with dementia or confusion (may be affected by medication) who forget or are unable to use the call bell.
+These residents often get out of bed without assistance or roll out of bed and hurt themselves.

-Although most falls only result in minor injuries such as bruises and lacerations, some falls lead to more serious consequences such as hip fractures, head injuries, and intracranial bleeding.
+Although most fall only result in minor injuries such as bruises and lacerations, some lead to more serious consequences such as hip fractures, head injuries, and intracranial bleeding.

 How do we prevent injury should a fall occur?

-To reduce the severity of fall injury, some innovative solutions have been introduced, for example, fall mat, compliant flooring (force reduction flooring) and hip protector.
+Some innovative solutions have been introduced to reduce the severity of fall injury, such as fall mats, compliant flooring (force reduction flooring) and hip protector.

-Fall mat is useful for cushioning a fall and reducing the impact when the elderly accidentally rolls out of bed at night.
-It is also helpful for elderly who are unsteady on their feet and lose their balance as they are getting out of bed or standing up from a sitting position.
+A fall mat is useful for cushioning a fall and reducing the impact when the elderly accidentally rolls out of bed at night.
+It is also helpful for the elderly who are unsteady on their feet and lose their balance as they get out of bed or stand up from a sitting position.

-Fall mat is one of the recommended interventions by The Institute for Healthcare Improvement (Boushon et al., 2012) and national guidelines for hospital fall prevention programs (Ganz et al., 2013; NCPS, 2014) to protect patients from fall‐related injury.
+Fall mat is a recommended intervention by The Institute for Healthcare Improvement (Boushon et al., 2012) and national guidelines for hospital fall prevention programs (Ganz et al., 2013; NCPS, 2014) to protect patients from a fall‐related injury.

 How to select and use fall mats correctly

 There are many kinds and makes of fall mats in the market.
-When choosing a fall mat, we must take into consideration the older person’s physical and health condition, for example, gait, balance, vision, and if he/she is using a walking aid.
-If you are not sure, it is prudent to get advice from a health professional to avoid accidents.
+When choosing a fall mat, we must consider the older person’s physical and health condition, for example, gait, balance, vision, and if he/she is using a walking aid.
+If you are unsure, getting advice from a health professional to avoid accidents is prudent.

-Helpful information could be found in the Floor Mat Resource and Implementation Guide.
+Helpful information can be found in the Floor Mat Resource and Implementation Guide.
 The most important points to consider are:

-- Impact Attenuation: the degree in which the mat reduces the impact force during a fall.
+- Impact Attenuation: the degree to which the mat reduces the impact force during a fall.